 The thesis movie ‘BOI’ (directed by Anthony Nti) which he shot, won both Jury and the Public prize for Best Belgian Student Short film at Gent’s prestigious International Film Festival.
 It went on to win Best Debut and Critics Award at the Leuven Film Festival and was nominated for various other awards, including Best Short film at the Ostende Film Festival.

 He looks for authenticity in all his work and brings a strong visual identity to every project.
+Thanks to his previous experience, he has a very particular eye for artistic direction on set.

 Virgil combines his own varied cultural roots and the cultures he has come across with his wide-ranging influences and experiences to create a unique, highly sensitive style, meaning he approaches every project in a very singular, fresh and non-conformist way.